-Centered around the intersection of Lawrence and Evanston Avenue (today's Broadway) the area remained pretty much building-free well into the early part of the 20th century even as people started building large suburban-style homes in nearby Edgewater, Margate Park, Buena Park, and Ravenswood.
+Centered around the intersection of Lawrence and Evanston Avenue (renamed Broadway in 1913) the area remained pretty much building-free well into the early part of the 20th century even as people started building large suburban-style homes in nearby Edgewater, Margate Park, Buena Park, and Ravenswood.
 But by the time Loren Miller moved his dry goods business from Wilson Avenue a few blocks north to Broadway and Lawrence in 1915, Sheridan Square was beginning its transformation to becoming the heart of the Uptown business and entertainment district.

 The Loren Miller & Co. was founded around 1900.
 Much of the store’s early success relied upon Miller’s willingness to replace traditional retailing practices with more innovative ones, such as widespread use of newspaper advertising, bargain pricing, superior customer service, and liberal credit policies.

 By 1914 Loren Miller & Co. had outgrown its original location and Miller was on the lookout for a place to move - just not too far away.
-It just so happened that a Mr. Albert Cook owned a vacant piece property that he wanted to improve with an income generating building.
-The vacant lot was between two existing buildings perched on a triangular parcel of land created by the intersecting streets of Broadway, Racine and Leland Avenues, not far from Miller's Wilson Avenue store.
+It just so happened that a Mr. Albert Cook owned a vacant piece of property that he wanted to improve with an income-generating building.
+The vacant lot was between two existing buildings perched on a triangular parcel of land created by the intersecting streets of Broadway, Racine, and Leland Avenues, not far from Miller's Wilson Avenue store.